YottaDB/YDBDoc/ProgGuide/ioproc.rst

 STDERR Applies to: PIPE

 The STDERR deviceparameter specifies that the stderr output from the created process goes to a PIPE device with the name of the STDERR value.
 This PIPE device acts as a restricted device that can appear only as the argument to USE, READ and CLOSE commands.
 It is implicitly READONLY and an attempt to WRITE to it triggers an error.
 If it has not previously acted as the argument to an explicit CLOSE command, the CLOSE of the PIPE device implicitly closes the the STDERR device.

+If the OPEN command does not specify STDERR, YottaDB redirects the stderr output of the co-process created by the COMMAND to the standard output of the co-process.
+Specify STDERR when there is a need to read the standard error of the COMMAND seperately.

 **STREAM**